 Our lovely guide gave us the recommendation for the restaurant with an amazing food, located in the oldest guest house in Barcelona dating back in the 15th century – La Bona Sort.

-I loved everything there, interior and the way they decorated the old house with a modern details; service and the fact they were so kind to us visiting with a toddler.
-However, food was absolutely the best part!
+I loved everything there, interior and the way they decorated the old house with modern details; service and the fact they were so kind to us visiting with a toddler.
+However, the food was absolutely the best part!
 It was delicious!
-It was so good, that we came there for lunch the other day as well!
+It was so good that we came here for lunch the other day as well!

 What I liked about Picasso’s Museum in Barcelona is the building in which it is located.
-It is an old Medieval town palace, with a beautiful elegant windows and thin pillars on them.
-What I didn’t liked so much was the collection.
-They are having Picasso’s early works and a very late ones on display, so it is a quite small collection of rather unknown paintings.
+It is an old Medieval town palace, with beautiful, elegant windows and thin pillars on them.
+What I didn’t like so much, was the collection.
+They are having Picasso’s early works and very late ones on display, so it is a quite small collection of rather unknown paintings.

-Early works are interesting, because you can see a great talent he was showing already as a young 14-year-old student.
-‘Blue phase’ is also interesting, as well as some of his painted ceramic pieces from the later phase.
-The rest of collection would be interesting for the true Picasso’s admirers, but for the rest I would suggest his Museum in Paris.
+Early works are interesting because you can see a great talent he was showing already as a young 14-year-old student.
+‘Blue phase’ is also exciting, as well as some of his painted ceramic pieces from the later phase.
+The rest of the collection would be interesting for the true Picasso’s admirers, but for the rest, I would suggest his Museum in Paris.

 This was the day for Mr. Gaudi!
 Since we were staying in Dreta de l ‘Eixample area, his famous buildings were located in just a few steps from our apartment.

-One of the benefits of staying in the neighborhood where locals are living is also experiencing a local life.
+One of the benefits of staying in a neighbourhood where locals are living is also experiencing local life.
 We went to the local restaurant for breakfast, placed just a few blocks from our building.
-And we had a breakfast with our neighbors there, listening Catalan language and eating delicious jamón.
+And we had breakfast with our neighbours there, listening to Catalan language and eating delicious jamón.

-This small, every-day-life situations, when you are actually experiencing a local life, rather than just running from one sight to another, are in my opinion what the traveling is all about.
+This small, every-day-life situations, when you are actually experiencing local life, rather than just running from one sight to another, are in my opinion what travelling is all about.

-We wanted to visit some of the residential neighborhoods to get a better insight to local life, so we went for a walk around the Gràzia area.
+We wanted to visit some of the residential neighbourhoods to get a better insight into local life, so we went for a walk around the Gràzia area.
 It is a vivid place, full of life.
-Since we where there at Saturday morning, a lot of people went to the market or were having a coffee with a friends.
-We also set on a terrace of one of the cafes there, on a small square with a church in its center.
+Since we were there on Saturday morning, a lot of people went to the market or were having coffee with friends.
+We also set on a terrace of one of the cafes there, on a small square with a church in its centre.

-If we haven’t get enough of Mediterranean feeling walking around Grazia neighborhood, then climbing those stairs to come to Park Guell definitely put us in the mood.
+If we haven’t got enough of Mediterranean feeling walking around Grazia neighbourhood, then climbing those stairs to come to Park Guell definitely put us in the mood.
 Luckily they installed some escalators there as well, which were especially amusing to Karlo.

 After seeing Gaudi’s church, then his residential buildings, I was wondering about the park he created.
-And he didn’t disappointed me there, neither!
-It is amazing how he combined nature with a shapes of the architecture, and a location of the park with a beautiful view to the city.
-The huge terrace from which you can see Barcelona, and rest a bit on its benches is decorated with a small pieces of painted ceramics, a technique he started to use a lot in his buildings.
+And he didn’t disappoint me there, neither!
+It is incredible how he combined nature with shapes of the architecture, and a location of the park with a beautiful view of the city.
+The massive terrace from which you can see Barcelona, and rest a bit on its benches is decorated with small pieces of painted ceramics, a technique he started to use a lot in his buildings.

-I really love city parks and they are always telling you a story about the spirit of the city and its residents.
-With its colorful decorations, fresh and mild air and a beautiful smell of the flowers this one definitely represented Barcelona.
+I really love city parks, and they are always telling you a story about the spirit of the city and its residents.
+With its colourful decorations, fresh and mild air and a beautiful smell of the flowers, this one definitely represented Barcelona.
 However, by many people visiting, I can imagine it can be overcrowded during the Summer.

 Getting lost in the streets of old town

-After the lunch, in now already my favorite restaurant in the city, we went to the old town area once again.
-It was Saturday later afternoon, and many people went for the walk around the city.
+After lunch, in now already my favourite restaurant in the city, we went to the old town area once again.
+It was Saturday later afternoon, and many people went for a walk around the city.
 Many street musician and performers get out to the streets, as well.
-So we spent our last evening in the city, by listening the music, buying some Christmas decorations and just getting lost in the old streets of Barcelona.
+So we spent our last evening in the city, by listening to music, buying some Christmas decorations and just getting lost in the old streets of Barcelona.

 And I loved it!
 Loved it so much, I would move there right away.
-Sooo, anyone need an art historian in Barcelona?
+Sooo, anyone needs an art historian in Barcelona?